 SPECIAL EDUCATION NEEDS

-A child encountering difficulties will be helped initially within the resources of the classroom.
+Where a child is encountering difficulties we will support the child, in the first instance, using the resources of the classroom.
 This may involve:

 For many children this will be sufficient to overcome their difficulties.
-Where there continues to be a cause for concern the class teacher will seek support from the school’s Special Educational Needs Co-ordinator (SENCo).
-The SENCo is also able to seek advice from support services which include:
+Where there continues to be a cause for concern the class teacher will seek support from the school’s Special Educational Needs and Disabilities Co-ordinator (SENDCo).
+The SENDCo is also able to seek advice from support services which include:

 This is done in consultation with the child’s parents.